About the Expo

 - Employer Information Sessions: Company Information Sessions will be held the week of the Industry/Career Expo.
 Visit EagleHire to view dates, times and locations.

-Parking for Industry/Career Expo attendees is located at the ICI Center (view map).
+Parking for Prescott Industry/Career Expo attendees is located at the Athletic Complex (view map).